JetBrains/compose-multiplatform/examples/html/compose-bird/README.md

 <img alt="Twitter: theapache64" src="https://img.shields.io/twitter/follow/theapache64.svg?style=social" />
 </a>

-> A flappy bird clone using Compose Web and radio buttons
+> A game about a bird using Compose HTML Library and radio buttons

 ## ▶️ Play